rebase-energy/EnergyDataModel/README.md

 Explore the full data model [here](https://zoomhub.net/Zxa5x).

 ## Purpose and philosphy
-The aim of `energydatamodel` is to provide the energy data and modelling community with a Python-based tool to improve code quality, modularity/reusability, interoperability and collaboration.
+The aim of `energydatamodel` is to provide the energy data and modelling community with a Python-based tool to improve code quality/maintainability, modularity/reusability, interoperability and collaboration.
 We believe that bringing more rigorous software engineering practices to the energy community has the potential to radically improve productivity and usefulness of software tools, utimately leading to better energy decisions.

 Project philosophy: